 How to Check System Uptime in Windows 10

 Knowing system uptime helps in troubleshooting.
-System uptime tell you for how long your computer or device has been running without shutting down.
+System uptime tells you for how long your computer or device has been running without shutting down.
 So, in this tutorial, we are going to discuss some simple but effective ways to check system uptime in Windows 10.
 These methods also work on previous versions of Windows.

 Windows allows you to find out your computer’s uptime in several ways.
 For example, you can easily find out when your computer was last rebooted by checking in Task Manager.
 Besides that, you can also use simple Windows CMD commands or even PowerShell commands to find system uptime in Windows 10.